sublimetext-io/docs.sublimetext.io/docs/guide/README.md

 [Sublime Text][] is a versatile, fun, and fast text editor for code and prose that automates repetitive tasks so you can focus the important stuff.
-It supports on macOS, Windows and Linux.
+It is supported on macOS, Windows and Linux.
 Its versatility comes from
 a wide range of community-developed third-party packages that provide syntax highlighting, snippets,